 If Joan were the only young woman portrayed by Twain in this sexless, unreal way, one might argue that his vision was inhibited by the myth surrounding Joan, and that his literary skills were insufficient to plow through the decades of belief in Joan's saintliness and create a real character.
-But the same inability to characterize young women is apparent in all his work.
+But the same inablity to characterize young women is apparent in all his work.
 Another woman of marriageable age appears in Huck Finn, although very briefly.
 She is Mary Jane Wilks, and she is in the novel only long enough for Huck to become infatuated with her.
 Despite this infatuation, nowhere does he describe her in feminine terms.
-She was, Huck says, ". . . most awful beautiful, and her face was all lit up like glory. . . ."192 Beauty here seems to have no connection with sexual attraction, and it is not even Mary Jane's beauty that captivates him.
+She was, Huck says, ". . . most awful beautiful, and her face was all lit up like glory. . . " Beauty here seems to have no connection with sexual attraction, and it is not even Mary Jane's beauty that captivates him.
 It is her offer to pray for him:

 Pray for me!
-I reckoned if she knowed me she'd take a job that was more nearer her size.
-But I bet she done it, just the same - she was just that kind.
-She had the grit to pray for Judas if she took the notion - there warn't no backdown to her, I judge.
+I reckoned if she knowed me she take a job that was more nearer her size.
+But I bet she done it, just the same--she was just that kind.
+She had the grit to pray for Judas if she took the notion--there warn't no backdown to her, I judge.
 You may say what you want to, but in my opinion she had more sand in her than any girl I ever see; in my opinion she was just full of sand.
 It sounds like flattery, but it ain't no flattery.
-And when it comes to beauty - and goodness too - she lays over them all.
-I hain't ever seen her since that time that I see her go out of that door; no, I hain't ever seen her since, but I reckon I've thought of her a many and a million times, and of her saying she would pray for me; and if ever I'd a thought it would do any good for me to pray for her, blamed if I wouldn't a done it or bust.103

-The business of praying for someone is, of course, strongly reminiscent of what Twain wrote to Livy during their courtship.
-Mary Jane here has two points in her favor: she is "full of sand" and she is willing to pray for Huck.
-There is nothing remotely suggestive of sexuality, even in the most adolescent way.
-Mary Jane is a woman because she has long hair, cries easily, and offers to pray for Huck.
-She is, as a matter of fact, one of the more successful of Twain's female characters, and this may be because she appears so briefly in the novel and one does not have the chance to get as bored with her as he does with Joan or Becky.
+And when it comes to beauty--and goodness too-- she lays over them all.
+I hain't ever seen her since that time that I see her go out of that door; no, I hain't ever seen her since, but I reckon I've thought of her a many and a million times, and of her saying she would pray for me; and if ever I'd a thought it would do any good for me to pray for her, blamed if I wouldn't a done it or bust.275 is a woman because she has long hair, cries easily, and offers to pray for Huck.
+She is, as a matter of fact, one of the more successful of Twain's female characters. and this may be because she appears so briefly in the novel and one does have the chance to get as bored with her as he does with Joan or Becky.
 Here one finds Twain at the height of his powers.
 Never before had he written so well, and never was he to write better.
 Yet in this classic book, with its many memorable characters, there is only one with the potential for a sexual identity, and she is not viewed in that way at all.
-The character of Huck Finn has entered the American consciousness as the greatest delineation of the character of a maturing boy ever writen, but no one remembers the character of the one potentially womanly woman.
+The character of Huck Finn has entered the American consciousness as the greatest delineation of the character of a maturing boy ever written, but no one remembers the character of the one potentially womanly woman.
 Twain could capture beautifully the mind of a young boy, but all he could do with a woman was make her offer prayers.